rahulramakrishnann/Exp-4-web/README.md

     </style>
 </head>
 <body>
-    <h1>Edward Elliot's Beach</h1>
+    <h1>T Nagar</h1>
     <br>
     <hr color="Brown">
-    <p>Edward Elliot's Beach, simply called as Elliot's Beach and popularly known as Besant Nagar Beach or the Bessie, is a natural urban beach located in the Besant Nagar neighbourhood of Chennai, Tamil Nadu, India.
-It is located next to the southern tip of the Marina Beach,[1] and was named after Edward Elliot, a chief magistrate and superintendent of police of the Madras Presidency in colonial India.[2]
-It has the Shrine of Our Lady of Good Health—also known as Annai Vailankanni Church—on its shore, and the Ashtalakshmi Temple nearby.</p>
+    <p>Thyagaraya Nagar, commonly known as T. Nagar, and historically known as East Mambalam,[1] is a very affluent commercial and residential neighbourhood in Chennai, Tamil Nadu, India.
+It is surrounded by Nungambakkam in the North, Teynampet in the East, Nandanam in the South-East, C.I.T.
+Nagar (a part of Greater Nandanam region) in the South and West Mambalam and Kodambakkam in the West.
+The stretch between Duraiswamy Road and T. Nagar Bus Stand has some of the costliest real estates in Chennai.
+It was constructed between 1923 and 1925 by the Madras Presidency government of the Raja of Panagal as a part of town planning activities initiated according to the Madras Town Planning Act of 1920.
+The town was named after P. Thyagaraya Chetty.
+The streets, parks and localities in the new neighbourhood were named after important officials in the provincial government.</p>
 </body>
 </html>
 ```